Andre053/Andre053/README.md

 ### **WELCOME** ###

 - Hi, I'm @Andre053
-- My favourite languages are C++ and Python
+- My favourite languages are C and Python
 - I enjoy Bash scripting and using Linux whenever possible
 - My current interests include: backend engineering, automation, and cybersecurity
 - Open to collaborating on any projects that match my interests